TUDelft-IN4303-2014/assignments/milestone2-analysis/day6.md

     2. select **Build Project** from the **Project** menu
     3. the console will report success or failure

-This project contains the desugarings implementation `common/desugar.ctree` which can be used by importing `common/desugar`.
+This project contains the desugarings implementation `common/desugar.ctree`, in addition to implementations of the previous initial project.
+The desugarings can be used by importing `common/desugar`.

 ### Name Binding